bf-software/import-helper/README.md

 fixed issues:
 * stopped looking at `tsconfig.js --> include` to determine the modules available to Import Helper.
 IH now simply looks at all sub folders in the project for modules.
-(Developers may not want to use `tsconfig.js --> include` to include ambient modules at all and only use import statements instead.)
+(Developers may not want to use `tsconfig.js --> include` to include ambient modules at all but rather only import by using use import statements in modules.)

 ### v0.7.2